syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Styling.md

 ![Gradient style in windows forms datagrid](Styling_images/Styling10.png)

-In the below example, gradient style is applied for the record cells by providing multiple gradient colors using `BrushInfoColorList`.
+In the below example, gradient background is applied for the record cells by providing multiple gradient colors using `BrushInfoColorList`.

 {% tabs %}
 {% highlight c# %}